atomgalaxy/libciabatta/README.md

 finally, there is the top slice, which finishes up a sandwich, and makes it a sandwich - the CRTP provider.

+Ciabatta provides:

+- The top slice that lets your mixins refer to each other
-Ciabatta provides this top slice, plus the tools to compose mixins without much boilerplate.
+- The tools to compose mixins with minimal boilerplate
+- The mixin concept: following this concept will make your mixins interoperable

 Using With `bazel`